xzzy/webtemplate2/README.rst

 ========================
-DPaW Django web template
+DBCA Django web template
 ========================

-This project consists of a basic Django application containing HTML templates that provide a starting point for web applications used by the `Department of Parks and Wildlife`_.
-The base template consists of a mobile-friendly HTML5 template with a fixed top navbar containing the DPaW logo, plus static assets.
+This project consists of a basic Django application containing HTML templates that provide a starting point for web applications used by the `Department`_.
+The base template consists of a mobile-friendly HTML5 template with a fixed top navbar, plus static assets.
 The project also contains functional examples of **login** and **logged out** templates.

 The base template is based upon `HTML5 Boilerplate`_, and includes the